writing about us

 And please never call us “our” Aboriginal/First Nations people as we do not belong to you.
 That way of referring to us is paternalistic and patronising.

-Keep in mind, too that we are not and should never be called ‘Aboriginals’.
-We are Aboriginal people or Aboriginal peoples (when referring to multiple Ancestral collectives).
+Keep in mind, too that we are not and should never be called ‘Aboriginals’ (definitely never ‘Aborigines’).
+We are Aboriginal people or Aboriginal peoples (when referring to multiple Aboriginal and Torres Strait Islanders cultures).
+Here in Lutruwita, however, we are the Palawa community or the Tasmanian Aboriginal Community (singular).

 Many First Nations people capitalise certain English words to indicate either their significance or what that term represents to us.
 For instance, Country with a capital indicates Aboriginal Country while Old People means we’re referring to our Ancestors.